aiplanethub/mini-bootcamp-introduction-to-pandas/checking-and-filling-missing-data/1489-Checking and Filling Missing Data.md

-* We can get column wise count of all the missing values using the aggregation function **sum()**:
+* We can get the column-wise count of all the missing values using the aggregation function **sum()**:

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_9b65636cf67744b5bf1d58e5135e2b67.png)

 * Both the columns 'Names' and 'Marks%' have one missing value each.
 'Regd.
-No' has no missing values so the value is 0.
+No' has no missing values, so the value is 0.

+## Dealing with Missing Values

-* Pandas also provides **fillna()** method to fill the missing values. fillna() provides many different strategies to fill missing values.
+* Pandas also provides the **fillna()** method to fill the missing values. fillna() offers many different strategies to fill missing values.

-* Let's say we want to fill the missing values in 'Names' column with 'unknown'.
+* Let's say we want to fill the missing values in the 'Names' column with 'unknown'.